Kabilan108/kabilan108.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+**Hello there!**

-Welcome!
-I am a Junior Biomedical Engineering major at Drexel University in the BS/MS program with concentrations in Bioinformatics, Imaging and Neuroengineering.
+I'm a Senior at Drexel University, completing the accelerated BS/MS in Biomedical Engineering program with specializations in Bioinformatics, Neuroengineering, and Biomedical Imaging.

+Right now, I'm working on exploring Retrieval Augmented Generation (**RAG**) and **Agent** systems leveraging large language models (**LLMs**).
+In particular, I'm exploring their applications in developing systems that leverage multimodal data to aid in providing **clincal decision support**.

-I just completed a year working as a Bioinformatics Scientist co-op in the Non-Clinical Safety group under the *In Vitro In Vivo Translation* department at GSK.I’m interested in the intersection of data science and large-scale multi-omics data analysis.
+I recently completed my final co-op working as a Data Scientist in the Non-Clinical Safety group at GSK where I worked on developing machine learning pipelines for analyzing biomedical imaging and spatial transcriptomics data.

-Currently, I am also completing the Deep Learning Specialization on Coursera; I hope to apply my knowledge of deep learning towards developing tools for Spatial Transcriptomics and High-Content Imaging data analysis.

-I am currently pursuing a combined BS/MS degree in Biomedical Engineering at Drexel.
-Some of my academic work from previous internships and research projects have been published.

-I am also the Vice President of Drexel Computational Design where I have worked on various projects in collaboration with my peers.